Commuting probabilities of infinite groups: A finite-index subgroup with uniformly bounded conjugacy classes

 \section{A finite-index subgroup with uniformly bounded conjugacy classes}

-At the heart of P. M. Neumann's original proof of \cref{neumann} lies a result essentially saying that if many elements of $G$ have bounded conjugacy classes then $G$ has a large subgroup in which \emph{every} element has a bounded conjugacy class.
+At the heart of Neumann's original proof of \cref{neumann} lies a result essentially saying that if many elements of $G$ have bounded conjugacy classes then $G$ has a large subgroup in which \emph{every} element has a bounded conjugacy class.
 In this section we generalise his argument to arbitrary amenable groups as follows. \begin{prop} Let $G$ be an amenable group with finitely additive left-invariant mean $\mu$, let $\alpha\in(0,1]$, and suppose that $\pc_\mu(G)\ge\alpha$.
 Given $r\in\N$, write $Y_r=\{x\in G:[G:C_G(x)]\le r\}$, and write $\Gamma_r$ for the group generated by $Y_r$.
-Then \begin{enumerate} {(\Alph{enumi})} \item $[G:\Gamma_r]\le\frac{1}{\alpha-1/r}$, and \item if $r\ge\frac{2}{\alpha}$ then $[G:C_G(x)]\le r^{6/\alpha+2}$ for every $x\in\Gamma_r$. \end{enumerate} \end{prop} We prove this result shortly.
-First, let us note that the result that allows Neumann to pass from the uniform bound on the size of conjugacy classes given by \cref{indep.cosets} to the algebraic characterisation given by \cref{neumann} is the following. \begin{theorem}[P. M. Neumann--Vaughan-Lee {\cite[Theorem 1]{nvl}}] Let $G$ be a group in which the size of every conjugacy class is at most $k\in\N$.
-Then
+Then \begin{enumerate} {(\Alph{enumi})} \item $[G:\Gamma_r]\le\frac{1}{\alpha-1/r}$, and \item if $r\ge\frac{2}{\alpha}$ then $[G:C_G(x)]\le r^{6/\alpha+2}$ for every $x\in\Gamma_r$. \end{enumerate} \end{prop} The following result then shows that this large subgroup has a small commutator subgroup. \begin{theorem}[Guralnick--Mar\'oti {\cite[Theorem 1.9]{gm}}] Let $G$ be a group in which the size of every conjugacy class is at most $k>1$.
+Then $|[G,G]|\le k^{\frac{1}{2}(7+\log_2k)}$. \end{theorem}

-\end{theorem} \begin{proof}[Remarks on the proof] The proof in \cite{nvl} assumes that $G$ is finite.
-However, as is remarked there, one can easily reduce to this case using other known results.
-First, B. H. Neumann \cite[Theorem 3.1]{b.h.neumann} shows that if an infinite group $G$ has a uniform bound on the size of its conjugacy classes then $|[G,G]|<\infty$.
-Then, \cite[Lemma 2.1]{macdonald} (which in \cite{macdonald} is attributed to P. Hall) shows that if $|[G,G]|<\infty$ then there exists some finite group $G_0$ whose largest conjugacy class has the same size as the largest conjugacy class of $G$, and such that $|[G_0,G_0]|=|[G,G]|$. \end{proof}